 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
 A work order process is used by school and district staff to communicate nonroutine maintenance requests.

-Emergency repairs are given the highest priority.
-Every morning before school begins, the day custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian, three evening custodians, and one equipment manager/custodian are assigned to Foothill Technology High.
-The day custodian is responsible for:
+At the end of the day, El Camino High School's custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds the following morning.
+One custodian is assigned to El Camino High School.
+The custodian is responsible for: